bridge

 Eligator

-Day 5: In the Swamps of the Everglades
+Day 5: in the swamps of the Everglades

 You’ll return to Miami on the Overseas Highway and then drive west on Route 41 through the Everglades National Park.
 This UNESCO protected swamp area that covers almost the entire southern end of the Florida peninsula, is home to wild alligators, flamingos, pelicans, and raccoons.
 There are five visitor centres.
 To make sure you don't stray too far from your itinerary, we recommend the Shark Valley Visitor Center or the Gulf Coast Visitor Center.
 From there you can take an airboat ride, an absolute must in the Everglades.